d-portero/Projects/README.md

 ![](assets/README-a17d6e33.jpg)

-Extracted GFP from reactors that has been polymerized
+Extracted GFP from reactors that has been polymerized under blacklight.

 # Raspberry Pi Chemostat